Joub2332/Fast-Texture-Synthesis-via-Pseudo-Optimizer/README.md

 ## Acknowledgements

-This project was developed as part of the Deep Learning course at IMT Atlantique, supervised by Pierre-Henri Conze.
+This project was developed as part of the Computational Imaging course at IMT Atlantique, supervised by Daniel-Zhu.

 ## Authors